RSSerpent/RSSerpent/docs/contribution/plugin/index.md

 ## Scaffold

-You will need [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/installation.html) for quickly scaffolding an RSSerpent plugin, by using the official plugin [template](https://github.com/RSSerpent/template).
+You will need to install [cookiecutter](https://cookiecutter.readthedocs.io/en/stable/installation.html) for quickly scaffolding an RSSerpent plugin, by using the official plugin [template](https://github.com/RSSerpent/template).

 ```bash
 pip install --user cookiecutter